abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateanotherapplication.md

 ```

 These entries enable the `Open with` and `Open with Other Application` in the file manager application.
+The mimetype database is updated when the user connect (or reconnect) to his desktop.

 ![Open with Gimp](img/gimp-openwithgimp.png)